 - “…konsole.php?cmd=ls%20-l”assigns the value ls –l to the variable cmd.

-The command executed against the server will be
+The command in Ubuntu for hacking against the server will be executed as

 shell_exec('ls -l') ;

 Executing the above code on a web server gives results similar to the following.